Andrewl7127/HackDavis-2021/README.md

 ## Usage of Twilio’s API

 One of the functionalities of Twilio’s API is that it allows users to programmatically send SMS messages to different people.
 Using Twilio we allow the user to send **daily** SMS messages to themselves containing real-time new/cumulative COVID-19 metrics **specific to their county**.
 These messages are updated daily by querying from the  New York Times’ COVID-19 GitHub repository.
-In the event a visually impaired individual was to use our tool they can read the messages Furthermore, messages can be halted by the user when the keyword STOP is entered.
+In the event, a visually impaired individual was to use our tool they can read the messages.
+Furthermore, messages can be halted by the user when the keyword STOP is entered.

 ## Real-time COVID news updates